vishnu-kyatannawar/blog/clfuxg7l6000609mm4aaxht0z.md

 ### **Reset Docker**

-Since I will be doing the restore step on the same machine, I should delete the container and the volume.
+As I will be performing the restore process on the same machine, I should delete both the container and the volume.

 ```bash
 docker rm -v mongo-express